Getting Started

 runString

-If the template code is not a file, you can run it directly:
+If the template code is not in a file, you can run it directly:

 const result = await env.runString("<h1>{{ title }}</h1>", {